paul-nechifor/nechifor-web/readme.md

     ./build

-Afterwards you can run it for testing purposes with:
+Afterwards you can start the site with:

     ./build run

+...and run this to see all the errors:

+    ./build test

 ## Sites left to add.